paulfitz/paulfitz.github.io/_posts/2017-01-24-the-year-of-poop-on-the-desktop.md

 <a href='https://github.com/paulfitz/daff'>`daff`</a> is the first.
-The purpose of `daff` is making tabular diffs and helping with version control of data, but until format converters crop up you can use it to convert to an from psv as follows:
+The purpose of `daff` is making tabular diffs and helping with version control of data, but until format converters crop up you can use it to convert to and from psv as follows:

 ```
-pip install daff
+pip install daff           # or npm install daff -g
 daff copy foo.csv foo.psv  # convert csv -> psv
 daff copy foo.psv foo.csv  # convert psv -> csv
 ```

+Or you can write into the text boxes at the start of this post :-).